 Students tend to talk about the percentage they achieved in an exam or a piece of coursework, but they don’t really talk much about university credits.
 University credits are essential to completing your degree and yet it probably doesn’t even cross most student’s minds.
 Credits could be the difference between you passing a module and could even result in having to repeat a year in university – probably a student’s worst nightmare!

+You gain credits for each module you complete during your time at university.
 Without credits students would not be able to progress throughout university as credits are evidence that you have passed all your exams and assignments.
 For a 3 year undergraduate degree 360 credits are required which are accumulated by passing all your exams, and even doing an exchange can contribute to your credits.
 The number of credits gained is fixed and will not change regardless of the grade you achieved in your assessments.

 If you’re unsure about how university credits work, or you would just like to gain more insight about them please continue reading!